Porcini Soda Bread

 Irish soda bread is one of the easiest quick breads to make, and it’s very adaptable.
 Whole wheat, oats and rye flours make this a hearty loaf.
-For this version we added a full complement of umami with earthy porcini mushrooms and our bestselling Cascade Mushroom Mix.
-From there, we wanted to add some chewy bites so tart barberries and sweet dried apricots made it into the mix as well.
-The end result was a delicious and hearty bread to brighten your St. Patrick’s Day celebration
+For this version, we added a full complement of umami with earthy porcini mushrooms and our bestselling Cascade Mushroom Mix.
+From there, we wanted to add some chewy bites, so sweet dried apricots and tart barberries made it into the mix as well.
+If you don’t have barberries, dried tart cherries are equally delicious in this soda bread.
+The end result was a delicious and hearty bread to brighten your St. Patrick’s Day celebration, or to serve with soups or stews.

 - 1 cup dried porcini mushrooms